UWCS/stardust/content/resources/docker.md

         tags: ${{ steps.meta.outputs.tags }}
         labels: ${{ steps.meta.outputs.labels }}
 ```
+(note the indentation is important; for a working example see [this example](https://github.com/UWCS/flask-service/blob/main/.github/workflows/ci.yml))

 GitHub Actions workflows are comprised of multiple jobs, which themselves consist of multiple steps.
 This workflow will be run by GitHub every time you push to your `main` branch.
 Here, we define a single job, `build`, with 4 steps: